Sampoornesh Babu

 Narasimha Chary, popularly known by his screen name Sampoornesh Babu, is an Indian actor known for his works in the spoof comedy genre in Telugu cinema.
 He made his acting debut as the lead role in the 2014 film, Hrudaya Kaleyam, for which he won the CineMAA Award for Best Actor in a Comic Role.
 He was a contestant in Bigg Boss Telugu.

 Acting career

 He appeared in cameo roles in many movies, including Current Theega (2014) as Sunny Leone's fiancé, and Allari Naresh's Bandipotu (2015).
-His next full time stint was in film Singam 123 (2015), a parody of Suriya's Singam film series which are known their action sequences.
+His next full time stint was in the film Singham 123 (2015), a parody of several films.

 In 2019, he played three roles in Kobbari Matta (2019).
 Later that year, he shot for Takkari Donga Chalaki Chukka but the film remains unreleased.
 In 2020, he announced his film ? which he promoted as the last film to be shot in Wuhan before the COVID-19 pandemic.